ProjectNLPP/NLP/README.md

 The a large number of research papers are published.
 Over 20 PDF files were automatically downloaded and processed to obtain a dataset on various machine learning techniques.
 These Research papers are stored in datasets/papers.csv.
 The CSV file contains information on the different Research papers  .
 These papers discuss a wide variety of topics in machine learning, from neural networks
 Since there are a lot of sections and section specific data, PDF documents contain varied information .

-This could be data related but not restricted to:
+-This could be data related but not restricted to:

 1-LOCAL RELATION NETWORKS FOR IMAGE RECOGNITION 2-GENERAL PERCEPTION WITH ITERATIVE ATTENTION